LeakyAbstractions/blog/_pages/about.md

 ---
 permalink: /about/
 title: About Me
+excerpt: >
-excerpt: I'm Guillermo, a software developer from Zaragoza, Spain.
+  I'm Guillermo, a software developer from Zaragoza, currently living in Tokyo.
   I believe in the beauty and elegance of small, uncomplicated code.
   I always try to keep things as simple as possible, but not simpler.
 share: false
 header:
   teaser: /assets/images/header/teaser/beautiful-solution.png